 - Fast loading through HTTP/2

-- “Lossy” compression creates diminishing return on image quality as compression rate rises
+- “Lossy” compression creates a diminishing return on image quality as compression rate rises

-- Not to be used for computer-generated images
+- Not to be used for computer-generated graphics

 - No transparency for design